 Fungicidal topical allylamines demonstrate good cure rates with short duration of treatment.

 Systemic therapy is preferred for tinea capitis, tinea barbae, tinea manuum, and onychomycosis.

 Superficial fungal infection with varying presentation depending on site.
 Dermatophytes are fungal organisms that require keratin for growth.
 These fungi can cause superficial infections of the hair, skin, and nails.
 Dermatophytes are spread by direct contact from other people, animals, soil, and from fomites.

 University of Miami Health System

-Dr Antonella Tosti would like to gratefully acknowledge Dr Keira L. Barr and Dr Barry L. Hainer, the previous contributors to this monograph.
+Dr Antonella Tosti would like to gratefully acknowledge Dr Keira L. Barr and Dr Barry L. Hainer, the previous contributors to this topic.
 KLB declares that she has no competing interests.
 BLH is on the speaker bureaus for the vaccine programmes of Merck and Sanofi-Pasteur pharmaceutical companies.

 Clinical Professor of Dermatology

 Columbia University College of Physicians and Surgeons

 NS declares that she has no competing interests.